The climate crisis and extinction

 UN bodies on climate change and biodiversity

 Yet the world’s governments, their advisors and organizations up to and including the United Nations are neglecting the connection between the climate and extinction crises.
-The UN bodies dealing with climate change and biodiversity tend to each live in their own bubbles: Both independently invite nations to world summits where they set roadmaps for saving the planet – in October 2021 they want to stop mass extinction, then in November 2021 it is time to address climate change.
-It will be up to environmental organizations to put both issues on the agenda at the same time.
+The UN bodies dealing with climate change and biodiversity tend to each live in their own bubbles: Both independently invite nations to world summits where they set roadmaps for saving the planet – in October 2021 stopping mass extinction was on the agenda, then in November 2021 it was time to address climate change.
+It will be up to environmental organizations to ensure that the two issues are seen as linked.

 For the first time ever, experts from both UN bodies presented a joint paper in June 2021.
 Why this didn’t happen sooner is hard to understand.
-As if they had to make up for lost ground, the scientists were more explicit in their workshop report than ever before: Misguided climate protection can damage biodiversity.
-Actions that are good for the climate can still cause considerable damage to the environment.
+As if they had to make up for lost ground, the scientists were more explicit in their workshop report than ever before, pointing out that misguided climate protection can damage biodiversity, while actions that are good for the climate can still cause considerable damage to the environment.

 Misunderstood climate protection

 To address the crises, measures are needed that benefit biodiversity and the climate at the same time.
 And they do exist: The protection and restoration of mangroves and peatlands are at the forefront.
-These ecosystems store a particularly large amount of carbon and are also extremely rich in species.
+These ecosystems store vast amounts of carbon and are also extremely rich in species.
 Conversely, this means that the destruction of peat forests in Indonesia, for example, is particularly harmful to the climate and must be stopped immediately.

 The role of protected areas